 Dubai World Trade Centre (DWTC)

-I really enjoyed most of the talks presented this year in the game development summit, Index – which is the company that organized the event – managed to have the perfect balance for the topics in the event, their talks were given in this order spanning two days:
+I really enjoyed most of the talks presented this year in the game development summit, Index.
+This is the company that organized the event – managed to have the perfect balance for the topics in the event.
+Their talks were given in this order spanning two days:

 - Mobile, Business and monetization